thecodingmachine/kickoff-docker-php/README.md

 Make sure that you have defined a different `APACHE_VIRTUAL_HOST` value for each of your Apache containers.

-Also, use only letters (no whitespaces, special characters and so on) for the `PROXY_NAME` variables value!
+Also, use only letters (no whitespaces, special characters and so on) for the `PROXY_NAME` variable's value!

 # Dive in